ethereum/EIPs/EIPS/eip-draft_described_data.md

 ## Backwards Compatibility

-All signatures for messages are generated using EIP-191 which had a previously compatible version byte of `0x00`, so there should be no concerns with backwards compatibility.
+All signatures for messages are generated using [EIP-191](./eip-191.md) which had a previously compatible version byte of `0x00`, so there should be no concerns with backwards compatibility.

 ## Test Cases

-All test cases below use the private key `TBD`.
+All test cases below use the private key `TBD` on the Ropsten network (i.e. chainId: `0x03` ).

 ## Messages